meilisearch/documentation/learn/update_and_migration/previous_docs_version.md

 This guide shows you how to clone Meilisearch's documentation repository, fetch the content for a specific version, and read it in your local machine.

 ::: warning
-While we provide this guide to help users of old versions accomplish their bare minimum needs, it is not intended as a long-term solution or to encourage users to continue using outdated versions of Meilisearch.
+While this guide's goal is to help users of old versions accomplish their bare minimum needs, it is not intended as a long-term solution or to encourage users to continue using outdated versions of Meilisearch.
 In almost every case, **it is better to upgrade to the latest Meilisearch version**.

 Depending on the version in question, the process of accessing old documentation may be difficult or error-prone.
 You have been warned!
 :::